Vimal-jyotji-Engg-College-Chemperi/assignment-2-team-11/README.md

-**Suzuki–Kasami’s Broadcast Algorithm in IoT Network** **Overview**
+**Suzuki–Kasami’s Broadcast Algorithm in IoT Network**

+**Overview**

 This is a modular implementation of Suzuki–Kasami’s Broadcast Mutual Exclusion Algorithm, designed to simulate controlled access to shared resources in IoT-based distributed systems.

-The algorithm ensures that only one IoT node can access the critical section at any given time, maintaining consistency and coordination across connected devices.

-This implementation is built using Python and follows an Object-Oriented Programming (OOP) approach.
+The algorithm ensures that only one IoT node can access the critical section at any given time, maintaining consistency and coordination across connected devices.This implementation is built using Python and follows an Object-Oriented Programming (OOP) approach.

 **Algorithm Description**